simonchu47/CarND-Advanced-Lane-Lines/README.md

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+#### 1. Brief discussion of problems / issues faced in the implementation of this project.

 1. The automatic generation of perspective transformation matrix is implemented.
 Without hard code I used the hough line methods to find out the four corners for before and after the perspective transformation.
 It's pretty convenient, but of course, you have to make sure that the picture you used must have a straight lane in front of you.